Dilations of commuting $C_{0}$-semigroups with bounded generators and the von Neumann polynomial inequality: Examples

 \firstparagraph Suppose that $T$ is contractive and has bounded generators, which furthermore have strictly negative spectral bounds.
-Then, if the marginals of $T$ strongly commute, by \Cref{prop:strongly-comm-equivalences-strict:sig:article-dilation-problem-raj-dahya} $T$ is completely super dissipative and thus by the classification theorem (\Cref{thm:classification:sig:article-dilation-problem-raj-dahya}) has a regular unitary dilation.
-We shall show that the first three assumptions do not suffice to yield regular unitary dilatability.
-In order to achieve this, we clearly need to consider non-strongly commuting semigroups.
+Then, if the marginals of $T$ doubly commute, by \Cref{prop:doubly-comm-equivalences:sig:article-dilation-problem-raj-dahya} $T$ is completely dissipative and thus by the classification theorem (\Cref{thm:classification:sig:article-dilation-problem-raj-dahya}) has a regular unitary dilation.
+We shall show that the first three assumptions do not together suffice to yield regular unitary dilatability.
+In order to achieve this, we clearly need to consider non-doubly commuting semigroups.
 A typical place to look is \emph{upper} (or lower) \emph{triangular matrices}.

-\begin{prop} \makelabel{prop:non-strongly-comm-example:sig:article-dilation-problem-raj-dahya} Let $\HilbertRaum$ be a Hilbert space with $\dim(\HilbertRaum) \geq 2$, and let $d\in\naturals$ with $d \geq 2$.
+\begin{prop} \makelabel{prop:non-doubly-comm-example:sig:article-dilation-problem-raj-dahya} Let $\HilbertRaum$ be a Hilbert space with $\dim(\HilbertRaum) \geq 2$, and let $d\in\naturals$ with $d \geq 2$.
 Then there exists a $d$-parameter contractive $\Cnought$-semigroup $T$ over $\HilbertRaum$ with bounded generators which have strictly negative spectral bounds, such that $T$ has no regular unitary dilation. \end{prop}

 \begin{proof} We first construct a space of operators over $\HilbertRaum$, from which we shall pick our generators.
 Since $\dim(\HilbertRaum) \geq 2$ one can find orthonormal closed subspaces $\HilbertRaum_{1},\HilbertRaum_{2}\subseteq\HilbertRaum$ with $0 < \dim(\HilbertRaum_{2}) \leq \dim(\HilbertRaum_{1})$ and $\HilbertRaum=\HilbertRaum_{1}\bigoplus\HilbertRaum_{2}$.
 Consider the following collection of operators